RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

   to be computed.
 Additional artifacts may also be computed if they are upstream dependencies.
   metrics:
   All the metrics that you would like to compute.
-If not supplied, we will implicitly include all metrics computed on artifacts in the flow.
+If not supplied, we include by default all metrics computed on artifacts in the flow.
   checks:
   All the checks that you would like to compute.
-If not supplied, we will implicitly include all checks computed on artifacts in the flow.
+If not supplied, we will by default all checks computed on artifacts in the flow.
   k_latest_runs:
   Number of most-recent runs of this flow that Aqueduct should keep.
 Runs outside of this bound are garbage collected.
-Defaults to persisting all runs.
-  config:
-  This field will be deprecated.
-Please use `engine` and `k_latest_runs` instead.

-  An optional set of config fields for this flow.
-  - engine: Specify where this flow should run with one of your connected integrations.
-  - k_latest_runs: Number of most-recent runs of this flow that Aqueduct should store.
-  Runs outside of this bound are deleted.
 Defaults to persisting all runs.
   source_flow:
   Used to identify the source flow for this flow.
 This can be identified via an object (Flow), name (str), or id (str or uuid).